h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 * All other attributes including CHAP, MS-CHAP, and MS-CHAPv2 can still be carried inside of SRADIUS.

 If a home server chooses to implement SRADIUS, it can also choose to also require full FIPS-140 compliance.
-In which case the home server will not support CHAP or MS-CHAP.
+In which case, the home server will not support CHAP or MS-CHAP.
 However, it is still possible for a FIPS-140 compliant home server to accept authentication methods which depend on MD4 or MD5, so long as those methods are passed somehow to a secondary server which supports them.

-We note that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of the SRADIUS transport.
-As a transport profile for RADIUS, SRADIUS explicitly does not modify the content or meaning of any RADIUS attribute.
+We note that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of SRADIUS.
+As a transport profile for RADIUS, SRADIUS explicitly does not modify the content or meaning of any RADIUS attribute other than Message-Authenticator.

-We also note that any proxies which accept or originate SRADIUS connections are able to transport CHAP and MS-CHAP without issue.
+Since SRADIUS does not modify the meaning of RADIUS attributes, any proxies which accept or originate SRADIUS connections are able to transport CHAP and MS-CHAP without issue.

 Unless otherwise described in this document, all RADIUS requirements apply to SRADIUS.
 That is, SRADIUS is a transport profile for RADIUS.
 It is not a new protocol, and it is not an extension to the RADIUS protocol.
-SRADIUS does not change the RADIUS packet format, attribute format, etc.
+SRADIUS does not change the RADIUS packet format, attribute format, etc.  Future RADIUS extensions can be automatically used by SRADIUS.

 # Terminology